quicwg/base-drafts/draft-ietf-quic-recovery.md

 rate, which is similar in effect to advertising reduced connection flow control limits and so no advantage is gained by doing so.

 Endpoints choose the congestion controller that they use.
-Though congestion controllers generally treat reports of ECN-CE markings as equivalent to loss ({{?RFC8311}}), the exact response for each controller could be different.
+Congestion controllers respond to reports of ECN-CE by reducing their rate, but the response may vary.
+Markings can be treated as equivalent to loss ({{?RFC3168}}), but other responses can be specified, such as ({{?RFC8511}}) or ({{?RFC8311}}).
 Failure to correctly respond to information about ECN markings is therefore difficult to detect.

 # IANA Considerations